dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/multiple-hosted-webassembly.md

 > [!NOTE]
 > If the app requires additional MVC assets, such as a layout, styles, scripts, and imports, obtain them from an app created from the MVC project template.
 For more information, see <xref:tutorials/first-mvc-app/start-mvc>.

-The middleware added to the server app's request processing pipeline earlier modifies incoming requests to `/WeatherForecast` to either `/FirstApp/WeatherForecast` or `/SecondApp/WeatherForecast` depending on the port (5001/5002) or domain (`firstapp.com`/`secondapp.com`).
+The middleware added to the server app's request processing pipeline earlier modifies incoming requests to `/WeatherForecast` to either `/FirstApp/WeatherForecast` or `/SecondApp/WeatherForecast` depending on the port (5001/5002), domain (`firstapp.com`/`secondapp.com`), or route (`/FirstApp`/`/SecondApp`).
 Therefore, the controller routes that return weather data from the server app to the client apps require a modification.

 In the server app's weather forecast controller (`Controllers/WeatherForecastController.cs`), replace the existing route (`[Route("[controller]")]`) to `WeatherForecastController` with the following routes, which take into account the client apps' base paths added by the middleware (`FirstApp`/`SecondApp`):